GRHS Students of the Week

 .

-Gavin Heiser was nominated as a Student of the Week by GRHS Football Staff.
+Brad Eveatt & Trevor Moser were nominated as a Students of the Week by GRHS Golf Coach Ms. Karly Eyre.

-The football staff would like to nominate Gavin Heiser for Wolf of the Week.
-Gavin won the team award for defensive player of the week for his performance against Riverton.
-Gavin had another solid day at the corner position, shutting down most of the Riverton receivers who lined up opposite him.
-Gavin also had a great interception and return, bringing the ball all the way back to the 2 yard line.
-Gavin’s competitiveness, great attitude, and consistent effort have been a great example for the rest of the team.”
+I would like to nominate Brad Eveatt and Trevor Moser for Wolf of the Week.
+Brad had a great tournament, shooting below 100 in Rock Springs.
+Trevor showed up for the home tournament with a fantastic round below 100 as well.”

 .